terilenard/dias-hackathon-testbed1/docs/source/iothub.rst

 4. On the *OAuth2 Client Details* page click the *Use* button to obtain the *access token* you need to use for the Mangement API.

-5. Save this access token, or keep it open since you need it to authenticate in the Management API page.
+5. Save this access token, or keep it open since you need it to authenticate yourself in the Management API page.

 0.4 Mangement API
 -----------------